dream0411/emysql/README.md

 ## Something else

-If you don't want write password in command line, just "go get" source file and put your connection string into main.go, compile and run.
+If you don't want to write the password in command line, just "go get" source file and put your connection string into main.go, then compile and run.